How you can help orcas

 Orcas are incredibly popular as they are the most widely distributed of all whales and dolphins, found in every single ocean!
 They are very familiar with their black and white colouring but actually, depending on where they live, have very different appearances, behaviour, ways of communicating and diet!
 Find out some amazing facts below about the incredible orcas.

 WDC is proud to work with OrcaLab in British Columbia, Canada, which is a research lab dedicated to the study of orca in their natural environments.
-Did you know that you can adopt an orca through WDC?
-You'll get monthly updates on your adopted orca or humpback, a magazine every three months and a welcome pack with certificate!
-Find out more by adopting an orca.
+You can help support this vital project by adopting an orca.

 Orcas are highly intelligent, highly adaptable and able to communicate and coordinate hunting tactics.
 They are extremely fast swimmers and have been recorded at speeds of up to 54kph!
 A wild orca pod can cover over 160 kilometres a day, foraging and socialising.